 Our approach to commissioning is underpinned by Nationally Agreed Primary Health Network Commissioning Principles.

-How SNPHN will work with you?
+How will SNHN work with you?

-SNPHN will use our Integrated Commissioning Framework to engage, collaborate and partner with our community in order to improve health outcomes.
+SNHN will use our Integrated Commissioning Framework to engage, collaborate and partner with our community in order to improve health outcomes.

 Health Consumers & Community

 - The SNHN Community Council provides an opportunity for consumers to help shape local healthcare on behalf of their communities.

 - We also post surveys on our website and hold forums and events to enable the wider community to have their say.